Skip to main content

 How do I screen record on Windows?

 Press Windows+G to open the Xbox Game Bar, then click the Record button or press Win+Alt+R. The recording captures the active window.
 To stop, press Win+Alt+R again.
-Recordings are saved as MP4 files in your Videos/Captures folder.
+Recordings save as MP4 files in your Videos/Captures folder.

 How do I screen record on Mac?